 It is a real blessing when you can find a friend with whom you feel safe enough to talk about parenting struggles.
 If you can’t find a friend, MOPS is a great avenue to find like-minded moms who want to talk honestly about parenting and mom life.

 Better yet, join a prayer group where you can pray about your struggles and share your deepest concerns with safe people.

-2. Pressure From Other Parents
+2. Peer Pressure From Other Parents